 Transistor Matching of BJT

 This is one more important concept in a transistor.
 Here, we connect both the NPN and the PNP transistor in a single circuit to get more amplification.
-This is achieved as NPN conducts in the positive half cycle and the PNP in the negative half cycle of any signal (just like a full wave bridge rectifier) and we are able to generate more power continuously.
-This pair makes a useful circuit in robotics, power amplifier applications, and in motor control.
+This is achieved as NPN conducts in the positive half cycle and the PNP in the negative half cycle of any signal (just like a full-wave bridge rectifier) and we are able to generate more power continuously.
+This pair makes a useful circuit in robotics, power amplifier applications, and motor control.